 - First Aid at Work

 - Paediatric First Aid

 - Defibrillation

 - Flocare Feedtube

 - Manual Handling

 - Administering medicines

+- Buccal Training

 - Choking

-- Epilepsy Awareness and Buccal Midazolam Training
+- Epilepsy awareness

-- Tracheostomy Care

-- Intermittent Catheterisation

-- Anaphylaxis Awareness and Administering an Auto Adrenaline Injector

-- Cystic Fibrosis Awareness

-All members of staff that are required to provide support for children for medical conditions will be trained by healthcare professionals qualified to do so.
+All members of staff that are required to provide support to pupils for medical conditions will be trained by healthcare professionals qualified to do so.
 The training need will be identified by the healthcare professional during the development or review of the IHP.

-Training should be sufficient to ensure that members of staff are competent and have confidence in their ability to support children with medical conditions, and to fulfil the requirements set out in the IHPs.
+Training should be sufficient to ensure that members of staff are competent and have confidence in their ability to support pupils with medical conditions, and to fulfil the requirements set out in the IHPs.
 They will need an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures.